-As part of the North West Historical Graffiti Project we are aiming to carry out a number of surveys of ancient buildings in the Wigan area.
+As part of the North West Historical Graffiti Survey project (NWHGS) we are aiming to carry out a number of surveys of ancient buildings in the Wigan area.

 In February 2017 we were given a workshop on the techniques of recording by Carolanne King and Ellen McInnes at All Saints Parish Church Wigan (see Newsletter 200).
-In March this year we began our first proper survey at St Wilfred’s Parish Church Standish.
-You can see the details here.
+In March 2018 we began our first proper survey at St Wilfrid’s Parish Church Standish.
+After a number of visits during the winter months we finally finished the survey in March 2019.
+The gazetteer was written up in the summer and the whole archive was handed over to the NWHGP in November 2019.
+You can see the details of our activity here.

 In December 2019 we began work on recording the ledger stones in St Wilfrid’s.
 During our previous Graffiti survey we had noticed the carpets had been removed revealing many inscripted grave stone slabs (i.e. ledger stones).
 These had not been seen in many years and as there were plans to re-carpet in the near future we thought it would be a good opportunity to record these before they were recovered.
 You can see the details of our progress here.